ergo-services/ergo/docs/networking/network-transparency.md

 - Recipient PID (8 bytes)
 - EDF-encoded message payload

-The **order byte** (byte 6) preserves message ordering per sender.
-It's calculated as `senderPID.ID % 255`, ensuring messages from the same sender have the same order value.
-This guarantees sequential processing on the receiving side even if messages arrive on different TCP connections in the pool.
-Messages from different senders have different order values, enabling parallel processing.

-When the receiving node reads a frame from TCP, it extracts the order byte and routes the frame to the appropriate receive queue.
-The connection creates **4 receive queues per TCP connection** in the pool.
-So a 3-connection pool has 12 receive queues total.
-Frames are distributed to queues based on `order_byte % queue_count`.
-Each queue is processed by a dedicated goroutine that decodes frames and delivers messages to recipients.
-This parallel processing improves throughput while preserving per-sender ordering.
+The **order byte** (byte 6) controls message ordering and receive queue routing.
+For details on how the order byte is calculated and how it interacts with the connection pool and receive queues, see [Message Ordering](#message-ordering) above.

 ## Limits of Transparency